BradleyCodeU/bradleycodeu.github.io/_wd/arrays/arraySearch.md

 ---

 In your HTML file, create...
-  - a paragraph with the id "introText" and says something like "Welcome to Mo's Popular Movie Search"
+  - an h1 with the id "introTextHeading" and says something like "Welcome to Mo's Popular Movie Search"
   - a text input box with the id "textBox"
   - a button that says "Search"
   - a div with the id "resultsBox" and inside of the div:
-    - an empty unordered list with the id "resultsList"
+    - an empty unordered list with the id "resultsUL"

 In your JS file, create...